 So we did what anyone would do: We bought a picture of a cow.
-Learning about the importance of laughing for the first seven seconds of the day,6 we hung this hilarious picture of a cow in our bedroom where we would see it and laugh upon waking.
+Learning about the importance of laughing for the first seven seconds of the day, we hung a hilarious picture of a cow in our bedroom where we would see it and laugh upon waking.

 Psalm 126 talks about laughter.
 After the Lord restored Zion, the psalmist says: